How to Write Query Letters & Proposals

-Nearly all nonfiction books are sold with a proposal that enlists the aid of a literary agent in convincing an acquisitions editor at a publishing entity to advance funds to a writer with an idea.
+Nearly all nonfiction books are sold with a proposal that enlists the aid of a literary agent in convincing an acquisitions editor at a publishing entity to advance funds to a writer with an idea, unless you are self-publishing.

-Bring paper and pen (or a laptop or iPad) and your best idea for a nonfiction* book, and learn how to write irresistible query letters and book proposals.
-Marvin J. Wolf, author of a dozen nonfiction books, as well as a novel and several photography books, will take you through the seven steps to a successful book.
+Bring paper and pen (or a laptop or iPad) and your best idea for a nonfiction book, and learn how to write irresistible query letters and book proposals.
+We will take you through the steps to a successful book query and proposal.